jpfitzinger/tidyfit/README.md

 regression and classification modeling in a tidy environment.
-The package includes several methods, such as Lasso, PLS and ElasticNet regressions. `tidyfit` builds on the `tidymodels` suite, but emphasizes automated modeling with a focus on the linear regression and classification coefficients, which are the primary output of `tidyfit`.
-The objective is to make model fitting, cross validation and model output very simple and standardized across all methods, with the necessary method-specific transformations handled in the background.
+The package includes several methods, such as Lasso, PLS and ElasticNet regressions. `tidyfit` builds on the `tidymodels` suite, but emphasizes automated modeling with a focus on grouped data, model comparisons, and high-volume analytics with standardized input/output interfaces.
+The objective is to make model fitting, cross validation and model output very simple and standardized across all methods, with any necessary method-specific transformations handled in the background.

 ## Installation